zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 1-IntrotoE.I.md

 4. Includes ambient pollution (total pollution by all producers).
 5. Here M (pollution) is linked to how much R is used (resources).

 This proves that in economics it is not that difficult to handle environmental factors, adding them into our production functions.
-The problem is measuring it, it is not like capital.
+The problem is measuring them, they are not like capital.
 #### Does Economic growth harm the environment?
 - The World Bank’s World Development Report 1992 (IBRD 1992) was subtitled *Development and the Environment*.
 - Affluence and the environment.